vwflow/vwflow-php/README.md

 # vwflow-php
 PHP Client Library for the VWflow API

-[VWflow](https://vwflow.com) is a cloud-based workflow automation platform for audiovisual content which allows companies to streamline all aspects of their online video presence.
+[VWflow](https://vwflow.com) is a cloud-based **workflow automation platform for audiovisual content** which allows companies to streamline all aspects of their online video presence.
 It comprises a customizable media player, a set of API’s and a multi-user Video Management System (VMS) allowing companies to administer their video, audio and image assets.

 To start using VWflow, request a [free trial account](https://www.rambla.be/request-your-free-trial/) or contact support@vwflow.com.

-This library makes it easy to interact with VWflow API.
+This library makes it easy to interact with the VWflow API.
 It depends on the [Requests for PHP](https://github.com/rmccue/Requests) library for handling HTTP requests and responses.

 ## Documentation
 The VWflow REST API is **browseable and self-documented**.
 To get started quickly, you can use the different [API methods](https://vwflow.com/api/v1/) in your browser and inspect their response.
 When you write a client application, the API will behave in exactly the same way except for authentication (when using the API in your browser, you're already authenticated).
-Each method of the browseable API is also documented, with a 'Details' panel providing additional information.
+Each method of the browseable API is also documented, with a *Details* panel providing additional information.

 In the [examples](https://github.com/vwflow/vwflow-php/tree/master/examples) directory, you can also find scripts showing basic interaction with VWflow.